-Let us emphasize that, as it is well known, it's very difficult to get good measures of cumulants with a single-spin flip MC algorithm.
-In order to get reliable averages of the cumulant minimum location, one should guarantee a measurement time long enough to let the system overcome the phase separating energy barrier back and forward several times.
+Let us emphasize that, as it is well known, it's very difficult to get good measures of cumulants with a single spin flip MC algorithm.
+In order to get reliable averages of the minimum value of the cumulant and its location, one should guarantee a measurement time long enough to let the system overcome the phase separating energy barrier back and forward several times.
 Moreover, the characteristic activation time to overcome the barrier increases both with q and L (it increases exponentially with L).
-For instance, simulation times of the order 10^7 for each temperature are needed to obtain a good sampling for q=6 and L=256.
+For instance, simulation times of the order 10^7 for each temperature are needed to obtain a good sampling for q = 6 and L = 256.